30 Mesmerizing Classic Book Retellings for 2023

 Fairy Tale Retellings

-Nocturne by Alyssa Wees
+Author: Alyssa Wees

 I absolutely adored this pick for best fantasy books of 2023 because it’s pure magic at its best.
 What starts as a historical fiction set in Chicago in the 1930s transforms into a beautiful fantasy about a ballerina, her violin, and the kingdom of death.

 When Grace becomes the prima ballerina at The Near North Ballet Company, she is overjoyed that her dream has come true.
-In accepting this position, she has become a patron of master LaRosa and must move into his mansion.
+In accepting this position, she has become a patron of Master LaRosa and must move into his mansion.

 This Beauty and the Beast retelling is perfect for a list of books like ACOTAR.
 It is beautiful and absolutely heartbreaking.
 The writing is lyrical and I savored every minute.
-It is perfect for anyone who loves to read books like The Night Circus.
-You will obsess over this haunting pick from ultimate beach reads 2023.

 darling girl

+Holly Darling, the Granddaughter of Wendy, runs a very successful skincare company.
+She is a single parent to Jack after a terrible accident killed her husband and Jack’s twin.
 When she gets a call that her daughter Eden is missing from the home where she has been hidden away in a coma for a decade, she knows that Peter Pan is the one responsible.

 Peter Pan is dark, sinister and grown-up.
 Holly must get Christopher Cooke to help her find her daughter and defeat Peter.
-Like all retellings of classic novels, this story is different from the original!

 legendborn

-Legendborn by Tracy Deonn
+Author: Tracy Deonn

 Bree Matthews’s mother died in a tragic accident and she cannot seem to recover.
 When she has a chance to attend a special program for bright high school students at UNC-Chapel Hill, she jumps at the chance.